The Screvi Features You Should Be Using in 2026

 Ask "what have I read about building habits?" and Screvi finds the right highlights, even the ones that never use the word "habit."
 It searches by meaning, across every book, tweet, and article you've saved.

-This is the one that still feels like magic.
-Connect your library to Claude through the Screvi MCP server and you can talk to everything you've ever highlighted.
+Connect your library to Claude through the Screvi MCP server, and you can ask it about everything you've ever highlighted.

 Draft an essay with real quotes from your reading.
 Pull every note you saved on a topic.
 Search your library in plain language, straight from Claude.
 Your highlights stop being a graveyard and become a source you can actually write from.